Electric Yellow Cichlid (Labidochromis caeruleus) Species Profile & Care Guide

 |PH||7.5 - 8.5|

-Origins of the Electric Yellow Cichlid
+Natural Habitat of the Electric Yellow Cichlid

 The Yellow Lab Cichlid is endemic to Kakusa, Lions Cove, Lundu Island, Nkhata bay and Undu Point in the central-western coastal region of Lake Malawi in East Africa.
 They inhabit deep waters with plenty of rocks surrounding it, providing plenty of cracks and crevices for them.
 These Cichlids will only stay in shallow waters if high-water plants are covering them.